Ludwig Gumplowicz: Influences

 His political beliefs and his polemic character attracted many Polish and Italian students, making his theories important in Poland, Italy, and other crown states (today Croatia, Czech Republic).
 But the fact that he published his works in German meant that he was also an important figure in German-speaking countries.
 Gustav Ratzenhofer was the most prominent of those influenced by him.
 Gustav Ratzenhofer was the sociologist which Gumplowicz thought most highly of.
 Philosophers Carlo Cattaneo, Friedrich Nietzsche, and Gustav Ratenhofer were all men that Ludwig Gumplowicz had shared similar ideas.
 Although they were all different from one another, they shared the same goals and point of views.
 Their shared goal was of reevaluating social moral values.
 These social moral values were seen by society to be permanent and unchangeable.
-This was what brought these men to their shared aim of studying social norms and groups to help redefine the principles that people live by.
+This was what brought these men to their shared aim of studying social norms and groups to help redefine the principles by which people live.